 While the general trend is towards increased regulatory intervention in developed nations, the pace of change is different in other regions, especially Asia.
 Japan, for example, has had recall laws for a number of years, but it was only at the end of 2006 that it introduced binding rules for notification of 'serious product accidents' with defective consumer products to its authorities, and authorised the publication of this information by them.
-This threshold for notification - actual accidents - is much higher than in the United States or Europe, which require there only to be a risk of injury, and only manufacturers and importers are subject to the duty.
+This threshold for notification - actual accidents - is much higher than in the US or Europe, which require there only to be a risk of injury, and only manufacturers and importers are subject to the duty.
 Japan has, however, increased its authorities' powers to dictate recall measures.

-A number of international bodies exist with the objective of increasing the effectiveness of information sharing and joint enforcement, including the OECD's Committee on Consumer Policy (CCP), the International Consumer Product Safety Caucus (ICPSC), the International Consumer Product Safety and Health Organisation (ICPSHO), the Product Safety Enforcement Forum of Europe (PROSAFE) and the Committee on Consumer Policy of the International Standards Organisation (ISO-COPOLCO).
+A number of international bodies exist with the objective of increasing the effectiveness of information sharing and joint enforcement, including the OECD's Committee on Consumer Policy (CCP), the International Consumer Product Safety Caucus, the International Consumer Product Safety and Health Organisation, the Product Safety Enforcement Forum of Europe and the Committee on Consumer Policy of the International Standards Organisation.

-China remains the country of origin for the majority of recalled products.
-As a result, the EU, US and Japan have memoranda of understanding with the Administration for Quality, Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) for information sharing and cooperation in addressing problem products.
+China remains the country of origin for the majority of recalled products in the EU.
+As a result, the EU, US and Japan have memoranda of understanding with AQSIQ for information sharing and cooperation in addressing problem products.
 The key issue of traceability of manufacturers of unsafe products in China continues to be a challenge for AQSIQ and the EU authorities.
-However, cooperation with Chinese authorities and businesses continues to be developed on an EU level, with encouraging results.
-The 'RAPEX-China' system, which allows for regular and rapid exchange of information between the EU and the Chinese Product Safety Administration has certainly proved beneficial, often preventing unsafe products from being exported to the EU.
-There are also other bilateral agreements, and protocols such as the US/EU Guidelines for information exchange and on administration cooperation, and AUZSHARE, a computerised database on enforcement matters for Australian and New Zealand authorities.
+However, cooperation with Chinese authorities and businesses continues to be developed on an EU level.
+The 'Rapex-China' system, which allows for regular and rapid exchange of information between the EU and AQSIQ, has prevented various unsafe products from being exported to the EU.
+There are also other bilateral agreements, and protocols such as the US/EU guidelines for information exchange and on administration cooperation, and AUZSHARE, a computerised database on enforcement matters for Australian and New Zealand authorities.